benbrenson/isar/doc/user_manual.md

 where selected.
 This also means, that specified elements will not be pushed onto the build chain of Isar!

+When the recipe also provides crossbuild support, all items of `DEPENDS` and `RDEPENDS` will be suffixed with **-cross**.
+Keep that in mind, because sometimes also some cross builded packages depend on a native (host arch) package.
+To skipp those packages from beeing suffixed add the package name to `SKIP_APPEND_CROSS_SUFFIX`.
+The same applies to native build packages, with `SKIP_APPEND_NATIVE_SUFFIX`.

 ### Dependencies to other recipes
 In order to append other recipes to the dependency **and build chain** of Isar, these should added to the `DEPENDS` and `RDEPENDS` variables.